Aristotelia chilensis: Propagation

 The following year, after the last expected frost in spring, the plants can be planted out into their final positions.
 In their first winter outdoors, some type of frost protection is required.
 For further propagation, vegetative propagation is possible: cuttings of wood with a length of 15 to 30 cm can be planted into pots.
 These cuttings normally root, and can be planted out in the following spring.

-Anthocyanin content
+Phytochemicals

 Polyphenol research on maqui berries showed anthocyanin content to include eight glucoside pigments of delphinidin and cyanidin, with the principal anthocyanin being delphinidin 3-sambubioside-5-glucoside (34% of total anthocyanins).
 The average total anthocyanin content was 138 mg per 100 g of fresh fruit, or 212 mg per 100 g of dry fruit, ranking maqui berries low among darkly pigmented fruits for anthocyanin content (see table at anthocyanins).

 One study found that anthocyanins are also present in maqui leaves.
+Other phytochemicals extracted from the leaves were the alkaloids aristoteline, aristoquinoline, and aristone.